ABOUT

 Student Work

-In the last year of my bachelor’s program, I was asked by the Dean to represent my department in a panel discussion regarding Cal Grants in our school system.
-The panel insisted of two California State Senators
+During my final year of the bachelor’s program, I was asked by the Dean to represent my department on a panel discussion regarding Cal Grants in our school system.
+The panel consisted of two California State Senators and a handful of congressmen.

 Automotive, IoT & Everything Inbetween